Skip to main content

 Before you begin, ensure that you have:

-• Obtained a sandbox API key for StableFX from Circle
+• Obtained an API key for StableFX from Circle

 • Obtained testnet USDC in a supported wallet on Arc